WebAssembly/interface-types/proposals/interface-types/working-notes/Types.md

 denote a related set of functionality that a given entity may offer.

 ```
-protocol ::= [vec(identifier functionType)]
+protocol ::= protocol [vec(identifier functionType)]
 ```

->Discussion: Should members of a protocol be identified by name or by index?
+The different _methods_ in a protocol are indexed by integer offset; however, for convenience, names may be given to individual methods.